mervick/rhythmbox-telegram/README.md

 # Rhythmbox Telegram Music Plugin

-Rhythmbox-Telegram is a Rhythmbox plugin that allows you to listen to and download music directly from your favorite music player, Rhythmbox.
+Rhythmbox-Telegram is a Rhythmbox plugin that allows you to listen to and download music from Telegram directly within Rhythmbox.

 ![Telegram playlist in Rhythmbox](screenshots/playlist.png) [**More screenshots here**](screenshots)